packmad/packmad.github.io/about.md

 But I always was a terrible student.
 Why?
 Because I love break rules, I search the shortest path, I do not accept what I see and I want to do also whatever I love giving my best effort.

-That’s why I’m in love with IT security.
+That’s why I’m in love with [computer security](https://en.wikipedia.org/wiki/Computer_security).